The Last Real Memphis Bad Man

 Although he was married, had three daughters, and was known as a family man, Latura killed at least seven people within his lifetime.

-In 1908 "Wild Bill" leisurely strolled into Hammitt Ashford Saloon on Beale Street.
-Witnesses claim that he said something, pulled back his coat, took out a pistol and began shooting.
+Well-known for having a short temper, "Wild Bill" made a shocking display when he walked into Hammitt Ashford's Saloon on Beale Street.
+Witnesses claim that Latura, who was silently fuming because of a gambling loss, said something, pulled back his coat, took out a pistol and began shooting.

-In the wake of the carnage, five people were left laying around wounded or dead.
+In the wake of the carnage, five people were left lying around wounded or dead.
 The wounded included a woman.
 All of the injured parties were black (negro).

-After the shooting, "Wild Bill" left the scene with no apparent remorse.
-Latura was never prosecuted for the crime.
+After the shooting, "Wild Bill" left the scene with no apparent remorse, never being tried for the atrocity.

 As fate would have it, "Wild Bill" died violently.

-Years after the 1908 shootings in Hammitt Ashford Saloon on Beale Street, "Wild Bill" was killed in a gun fight.
+Years after the 1908 shootings in Hammitt Ashford's Saloon on Beale Street, "Wild Bill" was killed in a gunfight.

-During a whisky and gambling bust of Latura's place, a young, nervous, police officer, named John "Sandy" Lyons, was warned by "Wild Bill" to; "leave me alone..."
-Latura ended up getting fatally wounded in the ensuing shoot out.
+During a whiskey and gambling bust of Latura's place, a young, nervous, police officer, named John "Sandy" Lyons, was warned by "Wild Bill" to, " ... leave me alone ...."
+Latura ended up getting fatally wounded in the ensuing shootout.

-The Washington Herald death notices of Saturday September 02, 1916 stated that, '"...the last real Memphis "bad man" bit the dust."'
+The Washington Herald death notices of Saturday, September 2, 1916, stated that " ... the last real Memphis 'bad man' bit the dust."

 Do you think that William "Wild Bill" Latura's violent death was inevitable?